romanpoudel/romanpoudel/README.md

 - 🌱 I’m a passonate React/Next JS developer.
 - 👯 I’m looking for a role as a frontend dev.
 - 🤔 I’m looking for help with landing a job.
-- 📫 You can reach me through socials in my profile description.
+- 📫 You can reach me through socials listed in my profile description.